solidzone/mailmeteor-landing/_posts/2021-09-30-seo-for-dummies.md

 4. [Link building](#link-building)
 5. [Going further](#going-further)

-_PS: If you stay until the end, I’ll show you a special email outreach recipe for SEO using [Mailmeteor](/), our tool to help you send personalised mass emails with Gmail._
+_PS: If you stay until the end, I’ll show you a special email outreach recipe for SEO using [Mailmeteor](/), our tool to help you send personalized mass emails with Gmail._

 Let’s wake up the SEO chef that sleeps in you!